 Symptoms of colon cancer depend on the size of the tumor, degree of invasiveness, and presence of secondary lesions.

-- Secretion of a mixture of blood and mucus is also an indication of compromised integrity of the capsule tumors.
-Other symptoms include prolonged rectal bleeding leading to severe anemia, which may accompany sudden massive bleeding from rupture of a large vessel in the region.
-This type of rupture may be life threatening.
+- The secretion of a mixture of blood and mucus is also an indication of the compromised integrity of the capsule tumors.
+Other symptoms include prolonged rectal bleeding leading to severe anemia, which may accompany sudden massive bleeding from the rupture of a large vessel in the region.
+This type of rupture may be life-threatening.

 - Pain begins with discomfort during a bowel movement.
 In advanced stages of colorectal cancer, pain is ongoing and becomes chronic.
 Patients may experience bowel perforation and secondary inflammation of the peritoneum (peritonitis)

-- Disrupted functioning of pelvic organs, in women such as vaginal bleeding, urinary retention and blood in the urine, are symptoms known to characterize severe forms of the disease and involve development of tumors in neighboring anatomical structures.
+- Disrupted functioning of pelvic organs, in women such as vaginal bleeding, urinary retention, and blood in the urine, are symptoms known to characterize severe forms of the disease and involve the development of tumors in neighboring anatomical structures.